-In this class, I will show you the basics of how to make your own natural indigo vat using just 3 non-toxic ingredients, two of which you can buy at the grocery store.
-We will mix the vat and learn how to dye something in it.
-You will leave with a small indigo vat and a dyed bandana, along with all the information you need to mix up another one.
+In this class, I will show you the basics of how to make your own natural indigo vat using just 3 non-toxic ingredients.
+We will mix the vat and learn how to dye fabric in it.
+Basic resist techniques for creating designs will be covered.
+You will leave with a small indigo vat and at least one dyed piece, along with all the information you need to mix up another vat.
+We will discuss the basic chemistry of indigo, history of the plant, and where indigo fits in our modern world.

 This class is for kids ages 9-12.
 Learn to use the colors of nature to dye fabric and yarn.
 We will use foraged plants, food waste, magical natural indigo, and even tiny bugs to color and print our textiles.
 We will create designs using resist blocks and plants we find outside our classroom.
 Penland School of Craft is located in the beautiful Blue Ridge Mountains and has a long and rich history of craft.